-Two: For every emotion we have, there are several paths we can take to act on the emotion.
-We need to act in a way that aims for a higher good, both for our self and other people.
+Two: There are always several ways we can respond to an emotion.
+We need to choose a way that aims for a higher good for ourselves and others.

-Three: We do this by using a moral code to guide in us well as we act on our emotions.
+Three: We do this by using a moral code to guide us well as we act on our emotions.

 Four: The more we live consistently by a moral code and shape our mind and heart accordingly, the more we naturally love and want to do the right thing.
 And the more we love to do the right thing, the safer it is to follow our heart and to do what feels good.

 Five: As we develop a habitual inclination to love the right thing, it is wise to periodically take inventory of our emotions, our actions, and our moral code to make sure they line up.

 Six: If something feels good to you and it lines up with a good moral code, of course do it.
-It will likely help you flourish.
+It will likely help you and other people flourish.

 Why Is All of This Important?

 It may seem like this post is much ado about nothing.
 Are our emotions really that important?
 Is it really that important to spend time considering how to act wisely on our emotions?
-After all, someone might argue, isn’t our culture a “feel good” culture?
+After all, someone might argue, isn’t our culture is a “feel good” culture?
 Don’t we already listen too much to our emotions?

 I would suggest that learning to listen wisely to our emotions is extremely important for two reasons.

-First, human beings tend towards two extremes: We either tend to repress our emotions or we tend to give into our strongest emotions impulsively with little regard to the consequences for our self and other people.
+First, human beings tend towards two extremes: We either tend to repress our emotions or we tend to give into our strongest emotions impulsively with little regard to the consequences for ourselves and other people.

-On the other hand, by impulsively giving into our strongest emotions without further thought, we often end up hurting people (including our self).
+On the other hand, by impulsively giving into our strongest emotions without further thought, we often end up hurting people (including ourselves).
 And further, we develop the idea that our emotions cannot be trusted.

 Protection Against Authoritarianism